GameStarAdmin/platformer-cool/README.md

 # platformer-cool
-Coop and versus platformer game for the Game* borne
+Coop and versus platformer game for the Game* arcade machine.
+Currently a work in progress...